ColOfAbRiX/the-road-to-fp/04_pure_functions.md

 ```

 This technique is called memoization and it's a powerful tool made possible by the use of pure
 functions.
-Most of the times it's not as trivial as here to memoize a function because the values
+Many times it's not as trivial as here to memoize a function because the values might be
-might be infinite and so on but this is not the place to go deeper.
+infinite but this is not the place to get into more details.

 ## Composition

+**WIP**
+Simple composition of functions
+Why composition is important
+Example with complex return types
+Compostion has to work on bigger blocks too
+Hence functional patterns
+Examples and exercises

 ## Pure functions and mathematics